DenisovAndrey/url-shortener-service/README_DEV.md

     1. Switch to Node 18
     2. Run `npm install`
 3. Fill out the url address of frontend app if needed to env variable `ALLOWED_ORIGINS`
-4. Start the server: `npm start:dev`
+4. Start the server: `npm run start:dev`
 5. Access the URL Shortener interface by visiting `http://localhost:3001/api-docs` in your web browser. (or setup port in `process.env.PORT`)